runstats21/stat-386-projects/_posts/2022-10-17-webscraping-post.md

 apikey.txt
 ```

-* Move the text file into my working directory and save it as an object in my Jupyter Notebook
+* Move the text file into my working directory and save it as an object in my Jupyter Notebook:

 ```python
 # load and save api_key